-If you are seeing a patient with acute wheezing that you are planning to treat with high-dose bronchodilators and/or oral corticosteroids, always measure peak flow before and after treatment; this is good practice in any case as part of the assessment of severity of the attack and may afterwards provide strong supportive evidence for an asthma diagnosis.
+For a patient with acute wheezing that you are planning to treat with high dose bronchodilators and/or oral corticosteroids, always measure peak flow before and after treatment; this is good practice in any case as part of the assessment of severity of the attack and may afterwards provide strong supportive evidence for an asthma diagnosis.

-'Poor compliance'
+"Poor compliance"

 It is often said that compliance with peak flow charting is poor.
-In my experience this is not true if the method, purpose and value of the charting is clearly explained and it is made clear that charting does not need to continue once the diagnosis is made.
+In my experience, this is not true if the method, purpose and value of the charting is clearly explained and it is made clear that charting does not need to continue once the diagnosis is made.
 Discussions of peak flow monitoring also sometimes refer to falsification of peak flow records - usually to conceal the fact that the measurements have not actually been done.
-Again, what is needed is a patient and trusting relationship between health professional and parent or patient.
-This allows effective explanation of the importance of doing what has been asked, and of being honest if it has not been possible to do this for whatever reason.
+What is needed is a patient and trusting relationship between health professional and parent or patient.
+This allows effective explanation of the importance of doing what has been asked - and of being honest if it has not been possible to do this for whatever reason.
 With experience it is often easy to tell that a record has been made up - and gently share this possibility with the patient.
 A miniscule number of patients may deliberately falsify a record to make it appear that they have asthma when they do not.
-This can be hard to detect but is vanishingly rare, and far more likely to be found in tertiary referral settings than in primary care.
+This can be hard to detect but is vanishingly rare.